endiangroup/compandauth/README.md

 ### Features:

+- *Fast; Really fast*, Nanosecond Issuing and validating of sessions.
 - *Central revocation, locking and unlocking* of distributed sessions
 - Tiny, *single int64 to be stored along with the entity* you wish to protect and *single int64 to store inside existing distributed session* (such as JWT or Cookie)
 - [**Counter**] Can *maintain a number of concurrent active sessions* (lets say you want to allow a user to be able to login from 5 different browsers, or 1)